Portuguese Chamber Orchestra

-The Portuguese Chamber Orchestra (OCP) was founded on July 5, 2007, and its debut took place on September 13, 2007, with the opening concert of the 2007/2008 season at the Grand Auditorium of Centro Cultural de Belém, in Lisbon.
-The programme included the Overture to Der Schauspieldirektor by Mozart, the Symphony No. 6 by Schubert, and the Ballet suite Pulcinella by Stravinsky.
+The Portuguese Chamber Orchestra (OCP) was founded on July 5, 2007, and its debut took place on September 13, 2007, with the opening concert of the 2007/2008 season at the Grand Auditorium of Belém Cultural Center, in Lisbon.
+The programme included the overture to Der Schauspieldirektor by Mozart, the Symphony No. 6 by Schubert, and the ballet suite Pulcinella by Stravinsky.
 The head office of OCP is in Oeiras, Portugal.